uchicago-library/ldr_metadatastorage/README.md

 - There MUST be AT LEAST one dc:identifier element
 - There MUST be ONLY one dc:date element
 - There MAY be ONLY one extensions element
+- See Contract for POST submissions to the ldr metadata storage section for how to interpret these specific rules

 ### /units/[intellectual unit identifier]